jaycecd/HI4HC/README.md

 ### 7.License <a name="license"></a>
-This repo is distributed under [MIT License]().
+This repo is distributed under [GPL License](https://github.com/jaycecd/HI4HC/blob/main/LICENSE).
 The code can be used for academic purposes only.